✓ Editorial & Content Standards

 • Jet lag calculators

 These tools use established sleep science (NSF guidelines, Kleitman ultradian rhythm research).
 Calculations are based on population averages with clear individual variation notes.
+Educational use only.

 Category B